canonical/lxd/doc/api-extensions.md

 This API extension provides the ability to use flags `--profile`, `--no-profile`, `--device`, and `--config` when moving an instance between projects and/or storage pools.

+## `server_instance_type_info`

+This API extension enables querying a server's supported instance types.
+When querying the `/1.0` endpoint, a new field named `instance_types` is added to the retrieved data.
+This field indicates which instance types are supported by the server.